Visitor Centers – Arkansas Travel Information

-The 1,720-square-foot exhibit area will note the river as the renowned bass-filled river before the dam and the trophy trout-filled river it is today.
+The large exhibit area will note the river as the renowned bass-filled river before the dam and the trophy trout-filled river it is today.
 Banners of early area postcards and a large mobile of shimmering fish leaping toward the vaulted ceiling will greet you.
 Visitors will see models of the many record fish from both lake and river, and will learn of the remarkable feat of dam construction.
 In the John Boat Theater you will take a trip downriver and hear stories of how the lake and river have changed people's lives.
 There are two classroom/ meeting rooms, a deck and tower overlooking the lake and river and an outdoor program area.

 From the state park marina you can have a memorable experience on this beautiful river on a Johnboat river tour or guided kayak trip.